 Make sure the site loads quickly.
 The longer it takes for your site to load, the less likely people are to find what they want.
 Make sure your site loads quickly on both desktops and tablets/mobile devices using this tool.

-If you offer a wide range of plumbing services, have specialized services you want to highlight, or serve a large area, you might find it useful to create separate site pages for those things.
-Having site pages allows you to redirect searchers to a page focusing completely on what they need rather than sending potential customers to your homepage.
+Having landing pages allows you to redirect searchers to a page focusing completely on what they need rather than sending potential customers to your homepage.

 - Emergency Plumbing

 - Trenchless Plumbing

 - Water Heater Repair & Installation

 Send people directly to the service type they need, and make sure that page not only provides them with useful information about that service but also that they can quickly and easily get in touch with you.